Leelu55/catalog/README.md

 - The **catalog**(https://github.com/Leelu55/catalog) web app written in Python, HTML, CSS and Javascript provides lists of books within book categories like fiction or poetry.

--**catalog**is deployed to a [Amazon Lightsail](https://lightsail.aws.amazon.com/) Linux server instance with Ubuntu 18.04 OS, [Apache2](https://httpd.apache.org/) Web Server and [PostgreSQL](https://www.postgresql.org/) relational database
+- **catalog**is deployed to a [Amazon Lightsail](https://lightsail.aws.amazon.com/) Linux server instance with Ubuntu 18.04 OS, [Apache2](https://httpd.apache.org/) Web Server and [PostgreSQL](https://www.postgresql.org/) relational database

--The web application Collective Library can be accessed at [http://www.amberjack.org](http://www.amberjack.org)
+- The web application Collective Library can be accessed at [http://www.amberjack.org](http://www.amberjack.org)

--The server's IP Adress is **18.196.26.71** and the SSH Port is 2200.
+- The server's IP Adress is **18.196.26.71** and the SSH Port is 2200.
 It is only accessible via key-based SSH authentication.
 The key to the grader will be provided as stated

 ## Server login for grader
 ```